askming/study_notes/_sources/Stats/Note-Correlated Data Analysis.md

   - The robust estimation also requires to estimate the V matrix using the data, however it always involves more parameters (total $n(n + 1)/2$ in unstructured) than the covariance matrix under parametric assumption.
   - So the robust approach is usually satisfactory when the data consist of short, complete sequence of measurements observed at a common set of times on many experimental units, and care is taken in the choice of the working correlation matrix.
 In other circumstance, it is worth considering a parametric modeling approach.

+### Transition/stochastic/Markov model
+- Markov models (see especially here and here for references) are more general ways to incorporate a variety of correlation structures with or without random effects.
+- Markov models are more general because they easily extend to binary, nominal, ordinal, and continuous outcome.
+They are computationally fast and require only standard frequentist or Bayesian software until one gets to the post-model-fit stage of turning transition probabilities into state occupancy probabilities.

 ## Generalized linear models (GLM) for longitudinal data

 ```{mermaid}